What to Do in an Active Shooter Situation

 Help Law Enforcement

-- Keep hands visible and empty.
+- Keep your hands visible and empty.
 This is to ensure you are not viewed as a threat.

 - Follow law enforcement’s instructions and evacuate in the direction they tell you to.